linode/docs/docs/guides/networking/vpn/create-a-socks5-proxy-server-with-shadowsocks-on-ubuntu-and-centos7/index.md

 ## What Is SOCKS5 Proxy Service?
 SOCKS5 is an internet protocol of SOCKS that helps to route packets through a proxy between a client and a server.
 To carry out a secure communication, SOCKS5 uses three different modes of authentication: Null authentication, GSS-API based authentication, and a username-password based authentication.

-When your SOCKS5 uses a NULL authentication, any request between client and server connects to the set proxy without requiring any authentication.
-With GSS API authentication, a client's or server's identity is verified at the OS level to authenticate them.
+When SOCKS5 uses a NULL authentication, any request between client and server connects to the set proxy without requiring any authentication.
+With GSS API authentication, a client's or server's identity is verified at the OS level to authenticate.

 A username and password-based authentication uses credentials to connect to the proxy.